OpenDSA/OpenDSA/Doc/source/Configuration.rst

     ``make clean`` or otherwise remove previously compiled book files so as to completely remove any references to ``ToDo``.

+* **tag** - (optional) A string containing a semi-colon delimited list of tags.
+  This directs Sphinx to include material from RST ``only`` directives with the matching tag(s).
+  This is useful for relatively fine-grain control over whether material will be included in a book instance.
+  For example, if you want to have multiple paragraphs each with a programming language-dependent discussion, with only the appropriate paragraph for the language being used for this book instance actually appearing to the reader.
+  Any material within an ``only`` block that does **not** have a matching ``tag`` in the config file will be left out.

 * **assumes** - (optional) A string containing a semi-colon delimited list of topics that the book assumes students are familiar with.
   This allows for control over warnings about missing prerequisite